WW92030-STORAGE/WITNESS_CLONE_II/.docs/Grid.md

 - The points (entries) with both odd coordinates are referred to as `internal cells, cells, grid cells, etc.`.
 All others, with at least one even coordinate, are referred to as `edges`.

 - WARNING - DO NOT EVER reassign grid variables.
 This will result in a segfault.
 If you want to reassign a grid variable you must use a new variable, and let the scoping system delete the grids when they end scope.

+- Subclasses of `Grid` maintain largely the same methods and everything, except with different mechanics (e.g. a Symmetry grid might have `drawLine` draw two distinct lines on the grid.)

 ## Fields